philc/vimium/.github/ISSUE_TEMPLATE/bug_report.md

 **Browser and Vimium version**

 If you're using Chrome, include the Chrome and OSS version found at chrome://version.
-Also include the Vimium version at chrome://extensions.
+Also include the Vimium version found at chrome://extensions.

-If you're using Firefox, report the FIrefox and OS version found at about:.
-Also include the Vimium version, show at about:adons (click "More" below Vimium).
+If you're using Firefox, report the Firefox and OS version found at about:.
+Also include the Vimium version found at about:addons.